What is controlling plate motions over the minutes to decades timescale?

 Introduction

 Tectonic ground observations from Global Navigation Satellite Systems (GNSS) increasingly show that plate motions are non-steady.
 In some instances, these non-steady motions have been suspected as precursory motions to large earthquakes.
-However, the full spectral behavior of transient plate motions, across minutes to decades, and kilometers to continental distances, is not well understood.
+However, the full spectral behaviour of transient plate motions, across minutes to decades, and kilometres to continental distances, is not well understood.

 Research Proposal